tytydraco/yessleep/out/You_Dont_Want_to_Know_What_Happened_to_Al_Blank_Part_1.md

 "You see that?" he hissed softly, pointing to a car that was pulling into the garage across the street.

-"What's going on?"
+"What the fuck is going on?"
 I asked, bewildered.

 "You're gonna need this", he said, handing me a pair of binoculars.
 "And don't make a noise or they'll hear you.
 That's why I've kept the lights off".

 "Al… seriously.
 You've got to stop.
-You've got to stop this man", I said, pushing them away.
+You've got to stop this man", I said, pushing his hand away.

 "Just take a look.
 If you think I've wasted your time you can get me admitted in any psych ward of your choice", he said, still pointing to the car across the street.